 I am the owner and founder of JL Professional Virtual Assistant, a digital marketing and virtual assistant services business.
 I could list down all of my experiences here but I think those belong in a resume–one I seldom use these days!
 But if you need to look at a similar one, feel free to view my profile on LinkedIn.

 I’ve been in the freelancing industry (gig economy/VA industry) since March 2012.

-Prior to becoming a freelancer, I was working as a part time English language private tutor while studying in college.
+Prior to becoming a freelancer, I worked as a part time English language private tutor while studying in college.
 I was involved in several church services as a volunteer and later appointed as one of the leaders in multiple departments, particularly the Youth department, Children’s department, Music department, Evangelism department, Women’s department, and finally as the Christian Education Director.

 My first service as a freelancer was as a researcher and data entry clerk.
 It was the easiest, when I think about it now, but at the time, it was challenging.
 Then I put my writing skills to the test.
-I was a bit confident about it because I was editor-in-chief to our high school newsletter.
+I was a bit confident about it because I was editor-in-chief of our high school newsletter.

 As my skills grew in number and increased in level, the industry also improved with new stuff.
 The term “virtual assistant” finally became popular and more defined.

 I still consider myself a freelancer because I do a lot of freelance projects but I use “Virtual Assistant” as a business title.
 I am a professional, multi-skilled VA, offering services as a writer, transcriber, researcher, data entry specialist, online tutor, social media manager, and more!

 Yet another term that’s new in the industry but basically have the same skill sets as a VA!
 My role as an online business manager is to help clients save their time and money and grow their business at affordable costs and high quality results.
 As online business manager, I also have my own team that I’ve personally trained to assist me in making sure all clients’ projects are given the attention they need.